The Brave Soul of Virginia Rose

 “I know she is,” her father whispered back.

-Virginia wrapped the daisy chain into a crown, faded flowers or not.
-She felt a growing confidence swelling in her chest.
+Virginia wrapped the dying daisy chain into a crown and she felt a growing confidence swell in her chest.
 She had almost hugged her father, and the negative man had moved her grandmother’s hair.
 If that shadow could do it, the bravest girl could, too.
 She closed her eyes and focused her strength, and squeezed her mother’s hand.
 She felt warmth.
 Her mother looked down as if she felt it, too.

 “I’m ok,” Virginia said.